 The delegate of Denmark questioned whether the increased catch at West Greenland was due to greater abundance or greater availability.
 He agreed that a model should be developed, taking into account all available data, and that efforts should be directed toward determining the relationship between the seal herds in the Denmark and Davis Straits, on the Front and at Jan Mayen Island.
-He agreed that, although the All Panel Members agreed that the regulation prohibiting the killing of whelping hooded seals in Davis Strait by vessels over 50 gross tons should be maintained for 1977.
+He agreed that, although the suggested TAC of 15,000 was based on the history of catches and might be a little high, the stable Norwegian catch per unit of effort indicated that the abundance was not affected.
+He looked forward to studying the Canadian proposal for lowering the percentage of breeding females taken in the hunt.
+He felt that the 1976 prohibition from killing whelping seals in Davis Strait from vessels over 50 gross tons should be retained for the 1977 season.